phamphihungbk/learn/src/python/data_type/README.md

 > - tuple is immutable, list is mutable
 > - tuple is faster and consume less memory than list
 > - should not define a list in tuple
+> - use array to constraint the type of elements stored in the list

 <br>